Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Background and main results

-(see Theorem \ref{MainThmODE} below). \end{rmk} The conditions $\sin(\hth) < 0,\,0 < \cos(\hth) < c$ hold provided $-c_1(L)$ is sufficiently close to $[\omega]$ (depending only on $\alpha'$, $\sup|A|$), and $[\omega] + c_1(L)$ is a K\"ahler class (see the proof of Lemma \ref{detEstimate}).
+Then, these are solvable provided the classes $[F]$ and $[\omega]$ are sufficiently close, depending only on $\alpha'$ and $\sup|A|$. \end{thm} Theorem \ref{MainThmSurface} is proved is Section \ref{surfaceSec}.
 The following application follows at once, by rescaling suitably (recall Remark \ref{scalingRmk}). \begin{cor} Fix negative line bundles $L, N$ on the abelian surface $X$.
 Then for all sufficiently large $k$, depending only on $\alpha'$, $A$, the equations \eqref{coupled_dHYM} with coupling constant $\alpha' \cos(\hth) $ and datum $f$ as in Theorem \ref{MainThmSurface} are solvable on the line bundle $L^{\otimes k}\otimes N^{-1}$, with respect to the K\"ahler class $-k c_1(L)$. \end{cor} Theorem \ref{MainThmSurface} suggests a similar approach, based on the positivity of $L^{-1}$, in the case of the large radius limit, that is, of the K\"ahler-Yang-Mills equations studied in \cite{AGG},

 for a smooth function $f$.
 Indeed it turns out that in this case we can obtain analogues of Proposition \ref{aprioriPropSurfaces} and Theorem \ref{MainThmSurface}, for arbitrary dimension.
 Following \cite{fengSz}, as above, we may assume, without loss of generality, that $X$ is the abelian variety $\C^n/(\Z^n\oplus \sqrt{-1}\Z^n)$ and $[\omega_0]$ is the class of the metric $\omega_0 = \sqrt{-1} \sum_i dz_i \wedge \overline{dz}_i$. \begin{prop} Let $(g, h)$ be a $U(1)^n$-invariant solution of \eqref{prescribedKYM} on a line bundle $L\to M$, for a fixed function $f$.
 Suppose we have $F\geq 0$.
 Then there are a priori $C^k$ estimates on $(g, h)$ of all orders, with respect to the background flat metric $\omega_0$, depending only on $f$, the dimension $n$, the degree $\mu$ of $L^{-1}$, and the coupling constant $\alpha$.
 Moreover the metric $g$ is uniformly positive, depending only on $\sup |f|$, $\alpha$ and $\mu$. \end{prop} Let $A$ be any $U(1)^n$-invariant function on $X$, satisfying